muh-nasiruit/dsa-project/README.md

 | Roll # | 19B-116-CS |

 ## How To Use
+0. Create a folder where you want to download the project.

-0. Download the files.
+1. Download the project in that folder.

-1. Run the following code in the directory you have downloaded the file: python dsa_project.py
+2. Run the following code in the directory where you have downloaded the file:

+python dsa_project.py

-2. This will return the results for the driver code below.
+3. Executing that command will run the driver code below.

 # Driver Code:
     obj = Search()